Skip to main content

 2025 Mazda CX-30

-The 2025 Mazda CX-30 is one of our favorite subcompact crossovers thanks to its sharp styling, standard all-wheel drive and engine options.
-It also ranks well in terms of safety, earning NHTSA’s five-star overall safety score and achieving the coveted Top Safety Pick+ award from the IIHS.
-It scores the institute’s highest award — beyond good crashworthiness scores in all of the IIHS tests, it avoided a collision with a pedestrian dummy in a variety of situations.
-It’s a fantastic vehicle that also happens to be one of the safest SUVs out there.
+The 2025 Mazda CX-30 punches above its subcompact crossover class with sharp styling, standard all-wheel drive and two appealing engine options.
+It also ranks well in terms of safety, earning NHTSA's five-star overall safety score and achieving the coveted Top Safety Pick+ award from the IIHS.
+It scores the institute's highest award — beyond good crashworthiness scores in all of the IIHS tests, it avoided a collision with a pedestrian dummy in a variety of situations.
+Its impressive safety ratings only add to the CX-30's appeal as a stylish, practical small SUV.

 • IIHS rating: Top Safety Pick+